 So, what can you do after getting injured in an accident with a car?
 One option might be to sue for compensatory damages.
 This money can make your life easier by covering your bills, lost wages, and other financial losses you experienced.

 Economic damage awards may lessen the financial impact of your accident.
-Your lawyer may help you fight for compensation for the following damages:
+Your motorcycle crash lawyer may help you fight for compensation for the following damages:

 - Loss of wages and benefits